nobodyscripts/LeafBlowerScript/Readme.md

 Home: Removed WW farm as now not needed.
 F8/F9: Fix for killing bosses too quickly.

+F4: Added failcount, failing some is ok especially with sleep time below 72.
+This is to show you when you run out and are failing suitcases a lot.

 F6: Fixed arrow spacing change causing incorrect detections.
 F6: Account for changed max borbs.
 F6: Fixed auto start check out of alignment.